Foreigners Living and Working in Thailand – VISA and Work Permit

 Work is widely defined in Thai law.
 It is “Engaging in mental or physical effort, paid or unpaid.”
 Which covers pretty much everything.

 In order to work in Thailand, a foreigner must have a valid Non-O VISA AND a Work Permit.
 A Work Permit is issued for up to 12 months and may be renewed for additional 12-month periods.
-Importantly, a work permit is quite specific in where you can work and what you do.
-The application is made by the company (can be the company in which you are a minority shareholder and/or a director) and the Work Permit applies to that company only.
-It is not possible to have a work permit in Thailand that says you are (for example) a bartender and can therefore work in whatever bar you want.
+If an application is made by a company, it can be the company in which you are a minority shareholder and/or a director.

 SB Law Asia specializes in company formations and work permits.
 Please feel free to contact us for more specific advice.
 You may care to read Common Business Structures for assistance with understanding how to conduct business in Thailand.